adamschoenemann/clofrp/README.md

 - Is OK to re-assign an existential iff it is the same type we're attempting to assign?
   - should never happen now since we maintain optimally-solved contexts
 - Improve inference for "unfold"
+- Derive functor for Recursive types and tuples

 ## Type Aliases
 - Right now, type alias expansion is kind of a mess tbh.
 Here is a maybe better algorithm: